HackCampus/website/app/interview-guide/index.static.md

 - *web frontend*: Explain the rules for how CSS decides which elements should receive which styles.
 - *JavaScript*: What's the difference between Angular, React, Vue, etc. Why should we use these in the first place?
-- *databases*: What's different kinds of databases exist? (eg. key-value, relational, graph, time-series, geospatial, etc.) When would you use one over the other?
+- *databases*: What different kinds of databases exist? (eg. key-value, relational, graph, time-series, geospatial, etc.) When would you use one over the other?
 - *Java*: What is the difference between `private`, `public`, `protected`?
 What happens when you don't use any of those?
-- etc.

 You might be tempted to read through lecture notes to find answers to these questions - don't do this, it is almost certainly a waste of time.
 **With these questions, interviewers are looking to scope out the limits of your knowledge, rather than getting the kind of super-detailed, formal answers that you might find in lecture notes.**